graphdrawing/gd2024/pages/school.md

 <p> <strong><a href="https://www.tu.berlin/">TU Berlin</a>, Germany</strong> </p>

 <p> <strong> Title: </strong> </p>
-<p> Using SAT solvers in Combinatorial Geometry and Graph Drawing </p>
+<p> Using SAT Solvers in Combinatorial Geometry and Graph Drawing </p>
 <p> <strong> Abstract: </strong> </p>
 <p> The area of SAT solving has seen tremendous progress over the last years and many problems that seemed to be out of reach a decade ago can now be handled routinely [<a href="#ref1">1</a>].
 In this session we will discuss how intricate problems from combinatorial geometry and graph drawing can be tackled using SAT solvers and related techniques. </p>